soum21/send-multiple-email-attachments-using-nodejs-sendgrid/README.md

 ## Lets begin
  1) Under app folder-> email folder -> we have email.js file
  2) We have also created two handle bar files under views folder. email.hjs is the html that will be attached with the email. indiv_tickets.hjs will be send as pdf.
 Because this file in our case is for each ticket.
-After that we are converting them      in   to handlebars file.
+  We are reading both files and after that we are converting them      in   to handlebars file.

        ```javascript
           var template = fs.readFileSync('./views/email.hjs', 'utf-8');